Jayanth-Rookie/Music-Player/README.md

 # Music Typing App

 A fun and interactive web application that allows users to create music by typing or clicking on a grid of keys.
-Each key corresponds to a unique sound, giving users an engaging and creative experience.
+Each key corresponds to a unique sound, inspired by **D minor** and **B minor** scales, for a rich and melodious experience.

 ## 🎶 Features
 - Interactive keyboard with **9 musical notes**.
-- Sounds inspired by **pop music**, including kicks, snares, hi-hats, and synths.
+- Sounds inspired by **pop music** and **minor scales** (D minor, B minor).
 - **Mouse click support** for users who prefer not to type.
 - Visual feedback with dynamic animations using **Particles.js**.
 - Easy to customize for different music genres.